 - Instructions for both models included below in the recipe card.

-Other easy Instant Pot chicken recipes and a side item that pair well with our pressure cooker beer can chicken:
+Other easy chicken recipes and side items that pair well with this:

 Try our smoked beer can chicken too if you like!